Portable Yoga: 3 Practices You Can Take on the Road

 For those of you who have attended my classes, you know I frequently point out how individual poses or practices from our group practice can be made “portable” for use at home.
 For example, a balancing pose could be done holding onto a kitchen counter while waiting for your morning coffee to brew.
 Or you could do simple joint rotations during the commercial breaks in your favorite TV shows.
 But my personal go-to, portable yoga practice is breath work.

-So here are three soothing “portable” breath practices you can take on the road—
+So here are three soothing “portable” breath practices you can take on the road:

-How to practice Coherent Breathing:
+How to Practice Coherent Breathing:

-How to practice Three-Part breathing:
+How to Practice Three-Part Breathing:

 Alternate Nostril or “Hand-to-Hand Breath”

-How to Practice Hand-to-hand breath:
+How to Practice Hand-to-Hand Breath:

 Then bring your awareness to your right hand.
-Imagine inhaling the breath into your right palm and traveling up the length of your arm to the center of your chest.
-Pause briefly here and then visualize your exhale traveling down your left arm and exiting out your left palm.
+Imagine inhaling the breath into your right palm and the breath traveling up the length of your arm to the center of your chest.
+Take a brief pause here.
+Then visualize your exhale traveling down your left arm and exiting out your left palm.
 As you inhale again, imagine the breath entering through your left palm and traveling up the left arm to the center of your chest.
 Exhale the breath down the right arm and out the right palm.
 This is one complete cycle of breath.
-Continue for 4-6 additional cycles: inhale right, exhale left, inhale left, exhale right.
+Continue for four to six additional cycles: inhale right, exhale left, inhale left, exhale right.

 To complete your practice, rest for a few breaths, allowing the breath to flow easily and comfortably.
 Notice how your mind and body feels.
 You might consider trying this one lying in bed when you’re having trouble sleeping.
 It’s very soothing and relaxing.
 I invite you to visit my YouTube channel for a guided version of this practice.

 I hope you’ll adopt these calming “portable” breath practices and take them with you wherever you go.
 Happy trails!